Ferdinand | EducationGhana |August 27|Return to OLD Curriculum: GES announces deferment in the Implementation of CCP Curriculum, blames COVID-19

 On textbooks under the new Standard Based Curriculum for pupils in KG to Primary Six, the Director-General admitted that there had been delays in the supply of textbooks for students.

-“In anticipation of the delays, the Ministry of Education and the GES developed, trained and distributed Teachers’ Resource Pack for each grade level and subjects for all 150,000 plus KG One to primary six teachers.
+“In anticipation of the delays, the Ministry of Education and the GES developed, trained and distributed Teachers’ Resource Pack for each grade level and subject for all 150,000 plus KG One to primary six teachers.

 “Procurement processes have commenced and it is expected that the books will be available for use next academic year,” Prof Opoku-Amankwa assured the general public.